nf-core/website/markdown/developers/pipeline_structure.md

 The best way to write a new pipeline is to start from the template (see here).
 After doing that, you will have a number of files in your repository with different purposes.
 Here's what they are for:

 ### Files
 * `main.nf`: This is the main nextflow file which will get executed if the pipeline is run.
-When executed, this file will call the `<pipeline>.nf` script.

-* `<pipeline>.nf`: This is the main pipeline script - it parses all the parameters, loads the modules with options and defines the specific order in which these are called.
+It parses all parameters, loads the modules with options and defines the specific order in which these are executed.

 * `nextflow.config`: The main nextflow configuration file.
 It contains the default pipeline parameters, nextflow configuration options and information like pipeline and nextflow version, among others.

 * `README.md`: Basic information about the pipeline and usage

-* `nextflow_json.schema`: A JSON schema file that contains all pipeline parameters.
-This is mainly used by the nf-core tools package, e.g. for launching a pipeline directory with tools.
+* `nextflow_json.schema`: The JSON schema file is used for pipeline parameter specification.
+It can be automatically created usint the `tools` package.
+In the pipeline, this is used for printing out a help message to the user or validating the input parameters.
+The nf-core tools utility package furthermore uses the JSON Schema for launching pipelines.
+Furthermore, `nextflow.config` defines different profiles that can be used to run the pipeline.
+These include the test profiles, which load, when used, the above mentioned configuration files into the `nextflow.config` file.
+Additionaly, the following profiles are available by default: `debug`, `conda`, `docker`, `singularity` and `podman`‚ which are used to run the pipeline in debug mode, using a conda environment or a using a container technology (docker, singularity or podman).

 * `CHANGELOG.md`: The change log contains information about, well, changes made to the pipeline.